htruong/htruong.github.io/_posts/2017-03-03-things-i-wish-i-knew-programming-being-programmer.md

 **Developing a taste**: Having a taste on what is good, the style I truly appreciate, and giving meaningful feedback is hard.

-**Stay humble**: I found out that many people will perceive that programmers are smart, weird, and clumsy in social settings.
+**Staying humble**: I found out that many people will perceive that programmers are smart, weird, and clumsy in social settings.
 I think those impressions are not unfounded -- but being smart doesn't mean that people like me being a smarty pant, which I tended to do a lot.

-It is okay to **flop.** There were and will be flops -- *and a lot of embarassing moments.* What helped the most was to ignore the flops and burying my head in the sand and keep going.
+Finally, it is okay to **flop.** There were and will be flops -- *and a lot of embarassing moments.* What helped the most was to ignore the flops and burying my head in the sand and keep going.
 It is always important to keep going with a big warm heart, a smile, and be optimistic.
 And that is not easy at all.